Peroneal Tendon Subluxation

 Other causes are often biomechanical, where compression of the tendon over time, particularly the Peroneal Brevis tendon as it gets wedged between the fibula head and the Peroneal Longus, along with a poor blood supply, can lead to a degenerative tear of the tendon.

 Peroneal Tendon Tears can be diagnosed in a clinic by a Physical Therapist.
 A Peroneal Tendon tear test involves the patient lying on their front with their knee flexed to 90º.
-The therapist resists the movement of the foot as the patient forcibly dorsiflexes and everts the foot.
-If this action reproduces pain in the Peroneal tendon, it is a positive test.
+The therapist resists the foot movement as the patient forcibly dorsiflexes and everts the foot.
+It is a positive test if this action reproduces pain in the Peroneal tendon.

 Using these scans, a therapist can provide a diagnostic grading of a Peroneal Tendon tear.
-These are graded 1, 2, or 3 (high-grade tears), or they could indicate the less common longitudinal Peroneal tendon tear.
-This information is extremely beneficial as it has a direct implication on recovery times.
+These are graded 1, 2, or 3 (high-grade tears) or could indicate the less common longitudinal Peroneal tendon tear.
+This information is extremely beneficial as it directly impacts recovery times.

 If a Peroneal Tendon Tear occurs at the fifth metatarsal, it can be considered an avulsion fracture.